First-Year Students

 Students wishing to transfer to a graduate degree program should refer to the Graduate School section and individual college and school sections.

 A degree-seeking applicant may transfer an unlimited number of credit hours taken as a nondegree student on any University of Colorado campus.
 However, applicability of these credit hours toward degree requirements is established by the colleges and schools.
 It is suggested that a student apply to a degree program as soon as admission requirements, including the Higher Education Admission Recommendations (HEAR) have been met.
-It is essential that former nondegree students actively seek academic advising from the appropriate dean's office once they have been accepted into a degree program.
+It is essential that former nondegree students actively seek academic advising in the respective college or school once they have been accepted into a degree program.

 Second Undergraduate Degree Applicants